timescale/docs/timescaledb/getting-started/create-hypertable.md

 ## Learn more about hypertables and chunks
-See the [Hypertable How-To](/how-to-guides/hypertables) to learn more about about why hypertables help with storing and querying time-series data through the [hypertables and chunks core concepts page][core-concepts-hypertables].
+See the [Hypertable How-To](/how-to-guides/hypertables) to learn more about

 ## Next steps
 Next, ingest some sample stock trade data into TimescaleDB!
 Step 4, ['Add time-series data' section][add-data], will show you how to populate the hypertable you just created.